-Students have the chance to develop an understanding of the diversity of art and its global perspectives through other cultures via a number of the University’s off-campus programs.
-Majors and minors in Studio Art, Art History, and Architecture and Design Studies are also encouraged to take part in at least one of the University’s off-campus programs such as the fall semester in London, an internship in New York, or many other opportunities both domestic and abroad in the junior or senior year.
+Students may wish to develop an understanding of the diversity of art and its global perspectives through other cultures via a number of the University’s off-campus programs.
+Majors and minors in Studio Art, Art History, and Architecture and Design Studies are highly encouraged to take part in at least one of the University’s off-campus programs such as the fall semester in London, the New York Arts Program, or many other opportunities both domestic and abroad in the junior or senior year.

 Southwestern University, in collaboration with IES, has created a program in London, England specifically designed for Southwestern students.
 The SU London Program is a fifteen-week, sixteen-credit program for students who have attained at least sophomore status at the start of the program.

 Through association with the New York Arts Program, Southwestern has regularly been able to place qualified students in internships in the studios and offices of some of the most prominent artists, architects, museums and galleries in New York.